Equim-chan/Mortal/docs/src/index.md

 Mortal ([凡夫](https://www.mdbg.net/chinese/dictionary?wdqb=%E5%87%A1%E5%A4%AB)) is a free and open source AI for Japanese mahjong, powered by deep reinforcement learning.

-Mortal is hosted on GitHub at <https://github.com/Equim-chan/Mortal>.
+The development of Mortal is hosted on GitHub at <https://github.com/Equim-chan/Mortal>.

 ## Features
 * [x] A strong mahjong AI that is compatible with Tenhou's standard ranked rule for four-player mahjong.